 Set Current Location

 The NSU Art Museum Fort Lauderdale is one of South Florida's major cultural attractions.
-It is located in the downtown entertainment district and hosts varied exhibits and cultural activities throughout the year.
-Under the Studio Arts Program, you can take part in the educational art classes to learn about painting, drawing, design and music from professional artists.
+Located in the downtown entertainment district, it hosts varied exhibits and cultural activities throughout the year.
+Under the Studio Arts Program, you can take part in educational art classes to learn about painting, drawing, design and music from professional artists.
 Permanent exhibitions feature the black and white photography of Ansel Adams and contemporary paintings by Stephen Scott Young.
 The museum offers a truly striking showcase of the cultures of South Florida and the Caribbean.

-The Fort Lauderdale History Center is run by the Fort Lauderdale Historical Society and is a historic museum complex that comprises of three well preserved 19th-century buildings.
+The Fort Lauderdale History Center, managed by the Fort Lauderdale Historical Society, is a museum complex that comprises three well-preserved 19th-century buildings.
 The 1905 New River Inn is the main history museum with period artifacts, dioramas and photos.
 The 1907 King-Cromartie House gives visitors a glimpse of an early 20th-century home.
-The center offers programs for children which include hands-on re-enactments, schoolhouse classes, guided tours of exhibits in the museum of history, guided walking tours of the grounds and lectures throughout the year.
+The center offers programs for children, including hands-on re-enactments, schoolhouse classes, guided tours of exhibits in the museum of history, guided walking tours of the grounds and lectures throughout the year.

 This enjoyable museum for children of all ages is known for its interactive, hands-on displays, which change frequently.
 The Special Exhibits Gallery features some of the best science exhibits in the United States.
-Museum of Discovery and Science also allows its guests to touch live animals that are native to Florida and to view the world's largest captive Atlantic coral reef.
-The blockbuster IMAX 3D theater is a major crowd puller, enticing visitors of all ages.
+Museum of Discovery and Science also allows its guests to get hands-on experience with fascinating exhibits such as live, native animals of Florida and the world's largest captive Atlantic coral reef.
+The on-site, blockbuster IMAX 3D theater is a major crowd puller, enticing visitors of all ages.